 Spirits in Town

 The town of Gettysburg is as haunted as the battlefields surrounding it.
 Every home, church, and business was used as a hospital, and a portion of the fighting occurred in the streets, killing one civilian.

 Jennie Wade, 20, was shot through the heart while kneading dough for the soldiers.
-Her home is now the Jennie Wade Museum, one of the most paranormally active sites in town.
-You can still see the bullet holes from the battle, as well as the original floorboards — blood and all.
+Her home is now the Jennie Wade Museum, one of the town’s most active paranormal sites.
+You can still see the bullet holes from the battle and the original floorboards — blood and all.

 But the most fascinating part of the museum is the evidence that Jennie still resides there.
 Videos and EVPs have captured her restless spirit moving through the rooms of her former home, and some visitors have reported being touched by a phantom hand.

-Civilian or not, Jennie Wade died for her country the same way the soldiers died out in the fields.
-She’s eternally tied to them, and them to her.
+Civilian or not, Jennie Wade died for her country the same way the soldiers were killed in the fields.
+She’s eternally tied to them and them to her.

 Over 150 years later, the country is torn apart again.
-It’s possible that recent tensions have agitated these spirits even more.
+Recent tensions may have agitated these spirits even more.